salsita/foosball-rating/backend/README.md

 ./db_migrations/create-users.sql
 ```

-To configure the application, edit the `./storage/db/db-config.js` file and fill it with your DB configuration.
+To configure your database, either edit the `./storage/db/db-config.js` with your DB configuration, or configure it as an environment variable.

 ## Running